k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 3. Populate the **Column Name** column to add an **alias** to the selected DB object column.
 4. Populate the **Sort Type** and **Sort Order** columns to add an **Order by** to the SQL query.
-5. Populate the **Aggregate** column to add an **aggregation function** like Min, Max, Avg to the selected DB object column.
+5. Populate the **Aggregate** column to add an **aggregation function** such as Min, Max, Avg to the selected DB object column.
 This act updates the Grouping column and is reflected as a 'Group by' statement in the SQL query.
 6. Populate the **Criteria** and **Or** columns in order to add the DB object column to the WHERE statement of the SQL query.

 ## Query Settings Toolbar